2025 Super Formula Lights: Team changes

-B-Max Racing Team stopped running its No. 30 car under the Team Dragon guise, instead entering it as a normal B-Max Racing Team entry.
+B-Max Racing Team stopped running the No. 30 car under the Team Dragon guise, instead entering it as a normal B-Max Racing Team entry.

 LM corsa made their full-season debut in the series after entering two rounds in 2024.

 Delightworks Racing, a new team established by gaming company DELiGHTWORKS in 2024, where they competed in the last round of Formula Regional Japan, joined the series.
 The team took over Toda Racing's entry as that team, a series mainstay ever since 1988, when the series was called Japanese Formula 3, did not continue their entry into 2025.

 Albirex Racing Team did not return to the championship after entering the final two rounds of the 2024 season.

+Mid-season

+F4 Japan team Buzz Racing made their series debut for the final round at Motegi, with B-Max Racing operating the entry.

 Driver changes

 Reigning Teams' Champion TOM'S saw Jin Nakamura and Seita Nonaka leave the series as Nakamura moved to Formula Regional Europe with R-ace GP and Nonaka focused on his continued Super GT GT300 efforts with Saitama Green Brave.
 The team signed 2023 Eurocup-3 champion Esteban Masson, who came 27th in the WEC's LMGT3 class with Akkodis ASP in 2024, and Yuki Sano, who finished fourth in the 2024 F4 Japanese Championship driving for the TGR-DC Racing School.

-B-Max Racing Team saw reigning Drivers' Champion Syun Koide graduate to the team's Super Formula outfit, while Rin Arakawa joined Tomei Sports in Super GT GT300 and Makoto Fujiwara left the series.
-B-Max promoted reigning 2024 F4 Japanese champion Yuto Nomura from its outfit in that championship.
-The team also signed Kazuhisa Urabe, who steps up from Japanese F4 after finishing 11th in 2024 with TGR-DC Racing School.
+B-Max Racing Team saw reigning Drivers' Champion Syun Koide graduate to the team's Super Formula outfit, while Rin Arakawa joined Tomei Sports in Super GT GT300 and Makoto Fujiwara also left the series.
+B-Max promoted 2024 F4 Japanese champion Yuto Nomura from its outfit in that championship.
+The team also signed Kazuhisa Urabe, who stepped up from Japanese F4 after finishing 11th in 2024 with TGR-DC Racing School.
 Zachary David completed the team's lineup, debuting in SFL alongside a sophomore FRECA campaign with CL Motorsport after finishing his rookie campaign there 13th driving for R-ace GP.

 Reigning Porsche Carrera Cup Japan champion Reimei Ito made his full-season debut with LM corsa after entering two rounds with the team in 2024 and finishing the season in ninth.

 New team Delightworks Racing contracted two former HFDP drivers for their SFL debut.
-They signed Souta Arao, who finished the 2024 season in seventh driving for Toda Racing, and 2022 F4 Japanese runner-up Yusuke Mitsui, who would make his rookie debut in the series after spent 2024 racing in Super Taikyu ST-2 with Team Spoon and Super GT - GT300 with Team UpGarage.
+They signed Souta Arao, who finished the 2024 season in seventh driving for Toda Racing, and 2022 F4 Japanese runner-up Yusuke Mitsui, who would make his rookie debut in the series after spending 2024 racing in Super Taikyu ST-2 with Team Spoon and Super GT - GT300 with Team UpGarage.

 Tsubasa Iriyama left the series along with Albirex Racing Team.